rajveerauni/ai-war-room/README.md

 # AI War Room

-## A Cutting-Edge Competitive Intelligence Platform Powered by Live Data and Advanced AI
+## A Cutting-Edge Competitive Intelligence

 The AI War Room is an innovative platform designed to provide businesses with a strategic advantage by offering real-time, data-driven competitive insights.
 This project showcases a robust full-stack application leveraging modern web technologies and artificial intelligence to transform raw market data into actionable intelligence for informed decision-making.